Some aspects of semi-harmonious quasi-projection pairs: Introduction and preliminaries

-A systematical study of semi-harmonious quasi-projection pairs is carried out in Section~\ref{sec:semi-harmony}.
-To get a deeper understanding of semi-harmonious quasi-projection pairs, six operators and six closed submodules are defined at the beginning of this section for each quasi-projection pair.
-With the nota\-tions for these operators and submodules, three featured results are obtained in Section~\ref{subsec:Some operators and operator range} for each quasi-projection pair.
-As a result, some equivalent conditions for a semi-harmonious quasi-projection pair are derived in Theorem~\ref{thm:simplified condition for semi-qpp}, and are characterized furthermore in Corollaries~\ref{cor:1 to 4}, Lemma~\ref{lem:trivial-01} and Theorem~\ref{thm:for counterexample-01}.
-A necessary and sufficient condition for a matched pair being semi-harmonious is provided in Theorem~\ref{thm:semi-harmony characterization for matched pair}.
-A method to construct semi-harmonious quasi-projection pairs is revealed by Theorem~\ref{thm:invariant submodule M}.
-Two types of non-semi harmonious quasi-projection pairs are provided at the end of this section; see Examples~\ref{ex:not semi-harmonious-11} and \ref{prop:counter example-1} for the details.
+A study of semi-harmonious quasi-projection pairs is carried out in Section~\ref{sec:semi-harmony}.
+To get a deeper understanding of semi-harmonious quasi-projection pairs, six operators and four closed submodules are defined at the beginning of this section for each quasi-projection pair.
+With the nota\-tions for these operators and submodules, three featured results are obtained for each quasi-projection pair.
+As a result, we prove that each semi-harmonious quasi-projection pair $(P,Q)$ can ensure that $H_1$ and $H_4$ defined by \eqref{eqn:defn of H1 and H4} are orthogonally complemented in $H$.

-Likewise, a systematical study of harmonious quasi-projection pairs is undertaken in Section~\ref{sec:harmony}.
-Some equivalent conditions for a harmonious quasi-projection pair are clarified in Theorem~\ref{thm:harmony=2 semi-harmony} and Corollary~\ref{cor:four equivalences}, and furthermore in Theorem~\ref{thm:for harmony in unital alg} for some special quasi-projection pairs in a unital $C^*$-algebra, which serves as a Hilbert module over itself.
-The equivalence of a matched pair to be semi-harmonious and harmonious is revealed by Theorem~\ref{thm:matched pair semi harmony is harmony}.
-Attention has been paid to construct semi-harmonious quasi-projection pairs that are not harmonious (Examples~\ref{ex:semi-harmony does not imply harmony-01} and \ref{ex:semi-harmonious not implication}).